mrCorat/SapperSolve/README.md

 |Get not char in cell|Exception of first type|
 |Get non 2-tuple type in parameter|Exception of second type|
 |Get correct char in cell|change field in class|

+# 4.Que-construct
+This is class, where we have sets saying information about